 If environmental harm is occurring or is likely to occur then the Director can issue an Investigation Notice, Remediation Notice or Site Management Notice under EMPCA.
 Information is available at: Contaminated Site Assessment and Regulation of Contaminated Land.

 Workplace Standards Tasmania (WST) may also have requirements regarding safety and technical issues for UPSSs.
 For further information in relation to these issue it is recommend that you contact WST on 1300 366 322 (within Tasmania) or (03) 6233 7657.

-For an active/operational UPSS (a UPSS that was in use on 31 March 2010 or has been in use since), management of the storage system must comply with all aspects of the UPSS Regulations, including loss-monitoring and decommissioning if the tanks cease to be used.
+For an active/operational UPSS (defined in the Regulations as a UPSS that was in use on 31 March 2010 or has been in use since), management of the storage system must comply with all aspects of the UPSS Regulations, including registering the new system operator and infrastructure owner, loss-monitoring, and decommissioning if the tanks cease to be used.
 Further information for owners and operators of UPSSs is available by clicking here.